-California state budgetary constraints may have a material adverse impact on us.
-The state of California has experienced, and is continuing to experience, a significant budget shortfall and other related budgetary issues and constraints.
-The state of California has historically been and is considered to be a key geographic region for our Roadway Sensors and Transportation Systems segments.
-Ongoing uncertainty as to the timing and accessibility of budgetary funding, changes in state funding allocations to local agencies and municipalities, or other delays in purchasing for, or commencement of, transportation projects have had and may continue to have a negative impact on our revenues and our income.
+State budgetary constraints may have a material adverse impact on us.
+Many states have experienced, and are continuing to experience, significant budget shortfalls and other related budgetary issues and constraints.
+In particular, the state of California has historically been and is considered to be a key geographic region for our Roadway Sensors and Transportation Systems segments.
+Ongoing uncertainty as to the timing and accessibility of budgetary funding, changes in state funding allocations to local agencies and municipalities, or other delays in purchasing for, or commencement of, transportation projects have had, and may continue to have, a negative impact on our revenues and our income.